Lera2able/carissa/README_IMPORTANT.md

   - Contact form
   - FAQs

+✓ elearning.html - Check that you see:
+  - Login forms for students and teachers
+  - Can login with 12345/12345
+  - Teacher dashboard shows after login
+  - "Enter Coding Classroom" button visible
+  - "Educator Development Workshop" button visible
+  - Scratch link works
+  - Workshop slides link works

-✓ Other pages (school-digest, elearning, admissions, login):
+✓ Other pages (school-digest, admissions, login):
   - Should all display correctly with original content

 ---